Stèisean Connaidh

 As the filling station is community owned and operated, we are keen to be open and transparent about how our pricing policy for fuel and charging works.
 The station is not run on a for-profit basis, but it does have to cover all operating costs and build up a reserve against future costs such as eventual replacement of pumping equipment, large repairs, etc. Any surplus that remains at end of year is donated to the main Trust charity, to be used for our community asset resilience fund or for any other charitable projects we understake for the good of Tiree’s community – no personal profits are involved.

-The policy will be reviewed on a periodic basis to account for cost changes, etc, and we will always seek to find ways of bringing costs down, and pass such savings on to the consumer.
+The policy is agreed by the board of Tiree Community Enterprise Ltd, our trading subsidiary that operates the station, usually reviewed at the start of each calendar year to account for cost changes, etc, and we will always seek to find ways of bringing costs down, and pass such savings on to the consumer.

 Current Fuel price policy:

-Diesel and Petrol prices will be based on a simple pence-per-litre mark-up against the cost to purchase the fuel and have it delivered to the station.
+Diesel and Petrol prices are based on a simple pence-per-litre mark-up against the cost to purchase the fuel and have it delivered to the station.
 The price at the pump is reduced by 5p/ltr (pre VAT) due to the Rural Fuel Duty Relief scheme, and then 20% VAT is applied.

 When price changes are applied: Pricing updates resulting from changes in supply costs of fuel will be applied directly on the basis of fuel deliveries to the station.
 Three days after a delivery is received (or the next day the station is open thereafter) the price of fuels will be adjusted to match the latest delivery price, plus the mark-up.
-The 3 day delay is to allow for consistency, as it can sometimes take a day or two to get the invoice, and this also allows for staff absence, etc. The current fuel prices are updated and displayed in the banner of this website, at the top-right of all main web pages and posts.
+The 3 day delay is to allow for consistency, as it can sometimes take a day or two to get the invoice, and this also allows for staff absence, weekends, etc. The current fuel prices are updated and displayed in the banner of this website, at the top-right of all main web pages and posts.

 Stocking policy: We will always be aiming to keep the tank levels as high as is practical.
 As soon as there is room for a full tanker delivery, we order one.
 Because more diesel is used, we will often take a smaller delivery of diesel only, so that price is likely to change more often.
 We will not be varying our purchasing timing on the basis of prevailing prices – resilience of island stocks is the priority.

-EV Charger policy:
+EV Charger price policy:

 Water and air tower: